 4. Where can I find more inspiration for my t-shirt designs?

-Once you understand the parameters that are generally guiding your design, like your group’s mission and the purpose of your shirts, it’s a great idea to browse some visual resources for more inspiration.
+Once you understand the parameters that are guiding your design, like your group’s mission and the purpose of your shirts, it’s a great idea to browse some visual resources for more design inspiration.

 Drawing from multiple resources while brainstorming some initial designs is important to ensure that your group will have a diverse range of choices.